dannguyen/journalism-syllabi/README.md

         <h5>Computation + Journalism » 2012; Spring <br>
             <a href="https://compjournalism.wordpress.com/2012-2/">Homepage/Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>This class is aimed at understanding the computational and technological advancements in the area of journalism.
-Primary focus is on the study of technologies for developing new tools for (a) sense-making from diverse news information sources, (b) the impact of more and cheaper networked sensors (c)...</em></p>
+        This class is aimed at understanding the computational and technological advancements in the area of journalism.
+Primary focus is on the study of technologies for developing new tools for (a) sense-making from diverse news information sources, (b) the impact of more and cheaper networked sensors (c)
+        </small></p>

         <p>Instructors: Irfan Essa</p>
     </td>
     <td>
-        Georgia Tech
+        <small>Georgia Tech</small>
     </td>
   </tr>